syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 The [ReminderMapping] provides the mapping information about the [SchedulerReminder] properties to the [DataItem] object. `ReminderMapping` has the following properties.

-* [TimeBeforeStart]: Maps the property name of a custom class, which is equivalent for the [SchedulerReminder.TimeBeforeStart.]
+* [TimeBeforeStart]: Maps the property name of a custom class, which is equivalent to the [SchedulerReminder.TimeBeforeStart].

-* [IsDismissed]: Maps the property name of a custom class, which is equivalent for the [SchedulerReminder.IsDismissed.]
+* [IsDismissed]: Maps the property name of a custom class, which is equivalent to the [SchedulerReminder.IsDismissed].

 {% tabs %}
 {% highlight c# tabtitle="Reminder.cs" %}